MartinSchlott/RESTifyMCP/instructions/V02/V02_README.md

 #### Client Mode

-In client mode, RESTifyMCP starts one or more MCP servers via stdio and connects to a RESTify server to register their tools.
+In client mode, RESTifyMCP starts an MCP server via stdio and connects to a RESTify server to register its tools.

 ```json
 {